CFM08/pfda-finalproject-mulkeyclara/README.md

 Better ways of framing the points and rounds.

 ### Features:
-**10 Rounds** for the player to go through
+**10 Rounds** for the player to go through.
-Flashing lights on the colors in a *consistent rhythm* A showcasing of *points*
+Flashing lights on the colors in a *consistent rhythm*.
+A showcasing of *points*.
 A **win, lose, and start screen**
-Colors are highlighted by what your *mouse clicks*
+Colors are highlighted by what your *mouse clicks*.